AyeshaniWeerasooriya/Backend-Development-Roadmap-Beginner-to-Advanced/2 - Intermediate/01-Server-Side-Framework/README.md

 # 🚀 07 - Backend Frameworks

-## ✍️ What is a Server Side Framework
+## ✍️ What is a Backend Framework

-- A server side framework is like ***a toolkit that helps developers build the backend of web applications faster, cleaner, and more efficiently***.
+- A backend framework is like ***a toolkit that helps developers build the backend of web applications faster, cleaner, and more efficiently***.

 - Instead of writing everything from scratch, a framework provides pre-built components, standard architecture, and utilities to handle common backend tasks like routing, authentication, database interaction, and API responses.